Brad522/Erenshor-WeaponSets/README.md

 # Erenshor-WeaponSets
-A mod for Erenshor that allows you to equip a second set of Primary and Offhand equipment and switch between the sets.
+A mod for Erenshor that allows you to equip a second set of primary and offhand equipment and switch between them at will.

 ## Features